varjolab/ProteoGyver/README.md

 ### Microscopy Image Colocalizer

 The Microscopy image colocalizer is a simple tool to generate colocalization images from multichannel .lif files from confocal microscopes.
 The tool lets the user choose the image in the series, the timepoint, and the level in the z-stack, as well as colormap for the individual channels and colocalization image.
 The tool allows zooming into the location of interest, and seamless export in .png format.
+For demonstration purposes, we recommend the images shared by [Gregory Marquart and Harold Burgess](https://zenodo.org/records/3382102#.Y57rFnbMJaQ) under [CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Installation